Frequently Asked Questions

 UBC’s Risk Management Services and CIO Security Office have been involved in the evaluation of Workday and other cloud-based tools to ensure UBC’s policies are adhered to.
 Workday will be hosted in Canada with Service Level Agreements (SLAs) to ensure security, privacy, and performance.
 Workday has many clients across North America and we’ll benefit from their expertise in these areas.

-What about other systems that we use on a daily basis (e.g., Student Information Service Centre (SISC); Faculty Service Centre (FSC); Scientia; etc.)?
-Will they be integrated with Workday or replaced by the new system?
+Will systems that we use on a daily basis be integrated with Workday or replaced by the new system? (e.g., SIS, FSC, Scientia, etc.)?

 How will Workday affect graduate programs?

 Graduate programs are included in the scope of the Workday implementation.
 Many processes are unique or different in graduate programs, and the product was evaluated to identify the capability to meet those unique needs.
 We’ll continue to work with Workday, and peer institution, to ensure that graduate student and program administration is appropriately supported.